MingyuYang-Yale/BENG469/Assignment2/Background/README.md

-**Somatic mutation**: An alteration in DNA that occurs after conception.
-Somatic mutations can occur in any of the cells of the body except the germ cells (sperm and egg) and therefore are not passed on to children.
-These alterations can (but do not always) cause cancer or other diseases.
+# Type of mutations.

+## Classfication based on cell type.

+**Somatic mutation**: are present only in specific cells and are generally not hereditary.
+Somatic variants are acquired at some point during a person’s lifetime, often due to environmental factors or errors in cell division.
+Some somatic variants will lead to the development of diseases such as cancer.

-**Germline mutation**: A gene change in a body's reproductive cell (egg or sperm) that becomes incorporated into the DNA of every cell in the body of the offspring.
-Germline mutations are passed on from parents to offspring.
-Also called germline variant.
+**Germline mutation**: are mutations in egg or sperm cells, and are able to be passed from parent to offspring.

+## Classification based on type of alteration:
 -----------
 **Missense mutation**: This type of mutation is a change in one DNA base pair that results in the substitution of one amino acid for another in the protein made by a gene.